wasilpaw/osc_web/content/post/website.md

 cd c:\Hugo\Sites\
 hugo new site example.com
 {{< /highlight >}}
-You should now have a new folder created called "example.com" with more folders and files underneath.
+You should now have a new folder created called "example.com" (or your own name) with more folders and files underneath.
 {{<figure src="/website/basic_website_created.JPG">}}

 Each Hugo website needs to use a theme which would be the main UI framework.
 Hugo community offers extensive number of free themes.
 For this project we will start with "Ananke" theme [demo site](https://gohugo-ananke-theme-demo.netlify.app/).
 Download the Ananke theme as a zip from github https://github.com/theNewDynamic/gohugo-theme-ananke/archive/refs/heads/master.zip.
 Once downloaded, copy the extracted content into "themes" folder of your website and rename the folder to "ananke".
 Your folder structure should look like this:{{<figure src="/website/ananke_installed.JPG">}}
+It's important that between folder "archetypes" and "assets" and the "themes" on it's only one other folder called "ananke" as on the screenshot above.
+Otherwise, hugo will not find the theme data and your page will not be rendered.

 We've copied the theme files and the next step is to configure the website to use it.
 Locate the "config.toml" file in "example.com" folder and open it for editing.
 Update the title value to a name of your imaginary business and add a new line to define the theme as below